pvienneau/1000-resources-to-read/README.md

 http://randycoulman.com/blog/2016/09/06/snapshot-testing-use-with-care/

-> **TL;DR** Snapshot testing offers a strong strategy for regression testing, but there are trade-offs to be calculated before running ahead with it.
+> **TL;DR**: Snapshot testing offers a strong strategy for regression testing, but there are trade-offs to be calculated before running ahead with it.
 Firstly, snapshot testing requires human interaction to validate the diffs prior to it being merged into the code base, which raised a risk of errors being introduced.
 Context is also hard to define for tests through snapshots since the tests don't always offer as much description since code is minimal.

 #### Snapshot Testing in React Storybook